redhat-developer/intellij-openshift-connector/README.md

 We're Happy to announce that we've implemented a new action that provide the capability to install a [Helm](https://helm.sh/) chart into the current cluster.

-Below a small demo using Heml stable repo (https://charts.helm.sh/stable) and installing kuberos chart.
+Below is a small demo of the workflow: installing `kuberos` chart from the Helm stable repo (https://charts.helm.sh/stable)

 ![](images/1.7.0/helm.gif)